TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part2-Blazor/006 Add user.md

 }
 ```

 We request an HttpClient through the constructor, thereby leaving the creation of the HttpClient up to the Blazor framework.
-The is best practice, and will improve longtime performance of your app.
+This is best practice, and will improve longtime performance of your app.

 If you are curious, [Nick Chapsas has an elaborate video about performance](https://www.youtube.com/watch?v=Z6Y2adsMnAA).

 #### The method

-First, add `async` to the method signature.
+First, add `async` to the method signature, otherwise we cannot await anything in the method body.
 Then let's do the method body.
 It looks like this:

 ```csharp
 public async Task<User> Create(UserCreationDto dto)